Gas and decarbonisation

 Tasmania, as Australia’s leading renewable energy state, has set a clear policy agenda that reflects its commitment to reducing carbon emissions, promoting renewable energy and transitioning away from fossil fuels.

-While Tasmania’s gas sector is far smaller than other Australian states, there are significant opportunities to decarbonise our natural gas network through two potential key pathways – the use of locally produced renewable hydrogen; and, through the production of biogas.
+While Tasmania’s gas sector is far smaller than other Australian states, there are significant opportunities to decarbonise our natural gas network.
+Potential pathways include the use of locally produced hydrogen, renewable (synthetic) methane or the production of biogas.

 As part of the Government’s commitments under the Tasmanian Renewable Energy Action Plan, gas decarbonisation pathways have been considered as part of the Future Gas Strategy.